MarcelGarus/glados/glados/README.md

 Glados works in two phases:

-- 🌍 **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the invariant or the maximum number of runs is reached.
+- 🌍 **The exploration phase**: Glados generates increasingly complex, random inputs until one breaks the property or the maximum number of runs is reached.
-- 🐜 **The shrinking phase**: This phase only happens if Glados found an input that breaks the invariant.
-In this case, the input is gradually simplified and the smallest input that's still breaking the invariant is returned.
+- 🐜 **The shrinking phase**: This phase only happens if Glados found an input that breaks the property.
+In this case, the input is gradually simplified and the smallest input that's still breaking the property is returned.

 Generators are responsible for generating code. `Generator<T>` is simply a function that takes a `random` and `size` and produces a `Shrinkable<T>`.
 The `random` parameter should be used as the only source of randomness to guarantee reproducibility when running tests multiple times.